Blazing-Blast/Cardgame/Sun.md

 | Summon phase | Dawn  |
 | Active phase | Noon  |

 When activated: Attack one card for `Damage`.
-This may not be itself.
 Because it is negative, this will heal.
-This _cannot_ heal `Sun` herself.
+This _cannot_ heal `Sun` herself, nor the Helioler itself.

 #### Red Giant